AidanHolmes/devicetree/README.md

 * Deletion of node (are recorded against node but no action taken)
 * Arithmetic, bitwise or logical expressions in property values (literal string saved as property value but not processed, parser fails if in values)
 * Max 300 chars for any parsed parameter (changeable in code)
-* Expansion of references to paths (saves as undefined value string)
-* aliases expanding to paths (saved as undefined strings),
+* Aliases expanding to paths (saved as undefined strings),
-* labels within values (limited purpose and seems useless as not referenced)
+* Labels within values (limited purpose and seems useless as not referenced)
+* References with paths e.g. < &{/soc/interrupt-controller@40000} > are not supported.
+This will be just parsed as a reference name
+* Expansion of references to full paths are not supported.
+Saved as unknown value so could still be looked up by client.

-Custom DTS capabilities outside of 0.4:
+Custom DTS capabilities outside of 0.4:--
 * MACROS are not implemented (no #define, #ifdef, #else, etc)
 * #include directives are not used.
 Use /include/ directive format from v0.4 spec